Karura Forest: A Sweet Escape

 Living in an urban jungle can take its toll on a person.
 The noise, fumes, and hustle and bustle of any city can tire you.
 Recharging becomes necessary because our minds and bodies can only take so much.
 We are human.
 For me, the best way to recharge is to reconnect with nature.
 Scenic views, fresh air, and quiet soothe me.
 Just a few minutes away from the Nairobi CBD, is 1 063.0 ha of gazetted forest land.
-Karura forest is an urban forest and the largest in Nairobi.
-It is the best place to reenergize.
+Karura Forest is an urban forest and the largest in Nairobi.
+It is the best place to re-energize.

-Here is everything you need to know about visiting Karura forest.
+Here is everything you need to know about visiting Karura Forest.

 Contents